-- d.
-Television/radio (those requesting media credentials must contact the host institution).

-- e.
-Institutional videographer policy.

-- 10. Sports Medicine.
+11. Sports Medicine.

 - a.
 Athletic training staff.

+- a.
+Athletic training room.

 - b.
-Athletic training room.
+Physician availability/hospital.

 - c.
-Physician availability/hospital.

-- d.
 Concussion management policy.

-- 11. Support Services (determine any special services that the host will be able to provide teams).
+- 12. Support Services (determine any special services that the host will be able to provide teams).

-- 12. Pretournament Administrative Meeting determine date, time and location.
+- 13. Pretournament Administrative Meeting determine date, time and location.

-- 13. Misconduct NCAA Bylaws 31.02.4 and 31.1.10 (will be covered at pretournament meeting).
+- 14. Misconduct NCAA Bylaws 31.02.4 and 31.1.11 (will be covered at pretournament meeting).

-- 14. Questions.

-- 15. Adjournment.